Mount File Storage

 -

-Install the NFS protocol package:
+Install the package for the NFS protocol:

 sudo apt install nfs-common -

-Create a folder to mount the repository:
+Create a folder for mounting the storage:

 sudo mkdir -p /mnt/nfs -